 What investors need to look for is insiders who have made trades on the open market.
-Although insiders can buy or sell a position for a wide-variety of reasons, open market trades that are not tied to options or warrants are usually a pretty good indication of sentiment.
+Although insiders can buy or sell a position in a Canadian stock for a wide-variety of reasons, open market trades that are not tied to options or warrants are usually a pretty good indication of sentiment.

 One stock that has seen increased bullish activity is Dream Unlimited (TSX:DRM).